PaulRBerg/prb-proxy/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-PRBProxy is a **proxy contract that allows for the composition of Ethereum transactions on behalf of the contract owner**, acting as a smart wallet that enables multiple contract calls within a single transaction.
+PRBProxy is a **forwarding proxy that allows for the composition of Ethereum transactions on behalf of the contract owner**, acting as a smart wallet that enables multiple contract calls within a single transaction.
 In Ethereum, externally owned accounts (EOAs) do not have this functionality because they cannot perform delegate calls.

 Some key features of PRBProxy include:

-- Forwarding calls with [`DELEGATECALL`][se-3667]
+- Forwards calls with [`DELEGATECALL`][se-3667].
-- Use of [CREATE2][eip-1014] to deploy the proxies at deterministic addresses.
+- Uses [CREATE2][eip-1014] to deploy the proxies at deterministic addresses.
 - A unique registry system ensures that each user has a distinct proxy.
-- An access control system that permits third-party accounts (called "envoys") to call target contracts on behalf of the owner.
+- A plugin system enables the proxy to respond to callbacks.
-- A plugin system that enables the proxy to respond to callbacks.
+- An access control system permits third-party accounts (called "envoys") to call target contracts on behalf of the owner.
-- Reversion with custom errors rather than reason strings for improved error handling.
+- Reverts with custom errors rather than reason strings for more efficient error handling.
 - Comprehensive documentation via NatSpec comments.
-- Development and testing using Foundry.
+- Developed and tested using Foundry.

 Overall, PRBProxy is a powerful tool for transaction composition, providing numerous features and benefits not available through EOAs.